simonhuwiler/spyhide-report/README.md

 <img src="images/decimastudio.png" width="49%"></img>
 <img src="images/decimastudioplaystore.png" width="49%"></img>
-<small>Left: DecimaStudio website (source: InternetArchive).
+*Left: DecimaStudio website (source: InternetArchive).
 Right: Google Play Store.
-Both companies have the same logo.</small>
+Both companies have the same logo.*

 ## Potential further research and unanswered questions
 Below is some more or less unstructured information that could be of importance.